warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-oapp/test/run-a-local-chain.md

 ### Option 1.
 Use `just`

-Once `just` and `wardend` are correctly installed, you can initiate a script that creates, configures, and runs a new chain:
+Once `just` and `wardend` are correctly installed, you can initiate a script that creates, configures, and runs a new chain.

+Make sure you're in the `wardenprotocol` directory and execute this command:

 ```sh
 just localnet